Providing help and creating hope in Maine

 Leaders that Made a Difference

 In 1966, Neil Michaud opened the office of the Diocesan Bureau of Human Relations Services (DBHRS, incorporated in 1967) in Guild Hall, adjacent to the Cathedral of the Immaculate Conception in Portland.
-He began with two staff – Katherine Cronin, an early graduate of the Catholic University School of Social Work and former director of Social Services at Mercy Hospital, and Harold Smith, casework assistant.
-By the end of November, more than 50 families had come through the doors for professional services.
+He began with 2 staff – Katherine Cronin, an early graduate of the Catholic University School of Social Work and former director of Social Services at Mercy Hospital and Harold Smith as casework assistant.
+By the end of November, over 50 families had come through the doors for professional services.

 According to Msgr.
 Tatarczuk, the Catholic Charities Appeal, which had its beginning in the 1930’s, had mainly been a southern Maine event.
 It benefited only a few local institutions.
 Both Bishop Feeney and Neil Michaud supported the need to extend this assistance to include a statewide marriage and family counseling program for the diocese.
 But Neil had even bigger plans for the Agency.